 The purpose of this letter is to provide you with several key updates regarding the implementation of equitable services in DC.

-The Phase II consolidated application is expected to be released in the Enterprise Grants Management System (EGMS) the week of Aug.
-21, 2017.
-All applications are due to OSSE by Oct.
-20, 2017.
+The Phase II consolidated application was released in the Enterprise Grants Management System (EGMS) July 2, 2018.
+All applications are due to OSSE by Sept.
+30, 2018.

 To support a smooth application process, and the effective transition to ESSA, OSSE is providing the following optional training and technical assistance opportunities.
 Each webinar will be offered multiple times throughout August and early September.
 Click each webinar title for dates and times and to register:

-- FY 2017 ESEA Consolidated Application (Conapp) Webinar (2 hours) - This session will provide participants with key updates to the Phase II ESEA application informed by ESSA, provide an overview of the application process, and clarify key timelines. [view webinar] [view presentation]
+- FY 2018 ESEA Consolidated Application (Conapp) Webinar (2 hours) - This session will provide participants with an overview of the application process, the laws and compliance requirements and completing the application in EGMS. [view presentation]

 - Conducting a Title I Schoolwide Program Needs Assessment Webinar (1 hour) - This session will provide participants an overview of the Title I, Part A schoolwide program and outline the process for conducting a needs assessment for schoolwide programs. [view presentation]